asafyish/picom/README.md

  * consulPort (Integer, default: 8500): Consul.io port
  * ttl (Integer, default: 30): After how many seconds of no response the server is considered "failing"
  * retries (Integer, default: 3): How many times try reconnect (to different hosts)
+ * port (Integer, default: random): Used to specify a port, if omitted, a random port will be chosen

 ### picom.expose(methods)